Illness and Injury Care

 Most importantly, remember to trust your instincts.
 You know and love your pet, and you have the right to be worried if something seems wrong.
 Emergency veterinary professionals are there for you, never hesitate to call.

 Use a Pet Carrier or Leash

 Please keep your pet—and everyone else—as safe as possible.
-Please use a carrier if you’re bringing in a cat or a leash if you’re bringing in a dog.
+Please use a carrier if you’re bringing in a cat.
+If you’re bringing in a dog please do not use retractable leashes and keep your dog close to you at all times.
 If you do not have a leash or carrier, we will provide one for you prior to your entrance into the hospital.

 You’ll be safer, and it will minimize the stress on your injured or sick pet.
 Most of all, breathe!
 We understand that it’s a stressful time.
 We’ll do all we can to make you and your pet comfortable.